Changing COVID-19 protocols complicate students’ plans to return to campus

 The university’s changing COVID-19 protocols for remote instruction are sowing reluctance among students to move back to campus following the winter break.
 Among some students’ concerns are juggling roommates’ Zoom class schedules and living in the high-density residential halls during the recent surge in COVID-19 cases.

 Sanaa Malik, a first-year pre-human biology and society student from Atlanta, Georgia, said she felt pressured to move back into the dorms by Jan.
-9, despite the difficulty move-in poses to her as a person with an autoimmune disease, and she worries that she would be moving in only to have to leave soon after because of evolving COVID-19 protocols.
+9, despite the difficulty move-in poses to her as a person with an autoimmune disease, and she worried that she would be moving in only to have to leave soon after because of evolving COVID-19 protocols.

 “I tried to contact (the UCLA Center for Accessible Education) and (UCLA) Housing and they said, ‘Just deal with it, or cancel your housing contract,’ which I think is really unfair to students with disabilities and autoimmune diseases,” Malik said.